Witch trials in Connecticut: Aftermath

 On October 6, 2012, descendants of the executed petitioned the Connecticut government to posthumously pardon the victims, but the motion was not passed.
 In 2007, Addie Avery communicated with the British government in an attempt to acquit the convicted witches.
 Addie Avery was the descendant of Mary Sanford, who was executed for "dancing around a tree while drinking liquor".
-Avery has also been involved in many theatrical performances about the Connecticut Witch trials, like The Witching Hour.
+Avery has also been involved in many theatrical performances about the Connecticut witch trials, like The Witching Hour.

 On February 6, 2017, the town of Windsor unanimously passed a resolution to symbolically clear the names of the town's two victims, Alice Young and Lydia Gilbert.
 A documentary about the passage of this resolution entitled Delayed Justice: Windsor Atones For Its Witch Trial History produced through Windsor Community Television can be accessed through Internet Archive.
 Several individuals arranged memorial services for the victims of the witch trials in Windsor in June 2017.
 The "Memorial For Connecticut's Witch Trial Victims" marked the 370th anniversary of Alse Young's execution.

+On May 10, 2023, the Connecticut House of Representatives voted 121 in favor and 30 against, in order to exonerate 12 people who were convicted of witchcraft in the colonial era.
+On May 26, the Connecticut State Senate voted 33–1 to pardon the same group on the 376th anniversary of the first witch-hanging in New England, that of Alse Young.